 Children ages 1 to 4 have the highest drowning rates.
 In 2009, among children 1 to 4 years old who died from an unintentional injury, more than 30 percent died from drowning, and most of those occurred in home swimming pool.
 Drowning is responsible for more deaths among children 1 to 4 than any other cause except congenital anomalies (birth defects).
 Among those 1 to 14, fatal drowning remains the second-leading cause of unintentional injury-related death behind motor vehicle crashes.

 The main factors that affect drowning risk are lack of swimming ability, lack of barriers to prevent unsupervised water access, lack of close supervision while swimming, location, failure to wear life jackets, alcohol use, and seizure disorders.
 And in Vermont's unpredictable rivers and streams it's important to watch for dangerous waves and signs of rip currents.
-If you are caught in a rip current, swim parallel to shore.
-Once free of the current, swim diagonally toward shore.

 The American Academy of Pediatrics also has some tips to help keep you and your family safe this summer.